Qualifying for State Pension

 Your record comprises National Insurance Contributions paid or credited to you in each tax year.
 A minimum amount of contributions or credits is required for a year to count as a 'qualifying year' towards your overall contributions record.

-If you are a man born before 6 April 1951 or a woman born before 6 April 1953 go to the nidirect page about qualifying for State Pension before 6 April 2016 for more information:
+If you are a man born before 6 April 1951 or a woman born before 6 April 1953 go to the nidirect page about qualifying for basic State Pension for more information:

 If you are a man born on or after 6 April 1951 or a woman born on or after 6 April 1953 go to the nidirect page about qualifying for new State Pension for more information: